tc39/proposal-ses/README.md

 Further derived API may be called for, to aid some patterns of use.
-For now, we assume that such conveniences will first be user-level libraries before migrating to a later proposal.
+For now, we assume that such conveniences will first be user-level libraries before appearing in a later proposal.
 The following examples demonstrate the need for such conveniences.

 ## Examples